Digitaler-Impfnachweis/covpass-android/README.md

         launch {
             val result: String = someBackendCommunication()

-            // Tell UI the result of doSomething eventNotifier { onSomethingHappened(result) }
+            // Tell UI the result of doSomething (let's pretend this must be a one-time
+            // executed event e.g. showing a dialog) eventNotifier { onSomethingHappened(result) }
         }
     }